- Who We Are

 - Current Events

-In this webinar, two undergraduate-focused Community Psychology practitioners and their students will share their insights and work on developing and conducting community psychology research in primarily undergraduate settings.
-Each group will discuss their institutional context and student population, offer an overview of their research program, showcase one key strategy and related resources, and discuss areas for future growth.
-The last portion of the webinar will be reserved for audience questions.
+In this webinar, two undergraduate-focused Community Psychology practitioners and their students share their insights and work on developing and conducting community psychology research in primarily undergraduate settings.
+Each group discusses their institutional context and student population, offer an overview of their research program, showcase one key strategy and related resources, and discuss areas for future growth.

 Elizabeth Thomas, Ph.D. is Plough Chair of Urban Studies and Associate Professor of Psychology at Rhodes, a liberal arts college in Memphis, Tennessee.
 She teaches undergraduate community psychology and co-leads the Community Narrative Research Project (CNRP) with Dr. Marsha Walton, a developmental psychologist.
 The CNRP is an action research initiative focused on undergraduate students’ experiences of community engagement over time.